 - Filing fee

 Additional technical violation fees can be charged to either party at Visa’s discretion if they’re found to not comply with the arbitration rules.
 One important Visa rule is that you cannot submit documents in arbitration that you haven’t provided to the opposing party already.

 Visa and Mastercard tend to charge similarly for other things in processing, so it’s not unreasonable to assume that Visa’s arbitration fees would be similar to Mastercard’s.
 You can likely expect fees in the hundreds.

 According to Mastercard’s chargeback guide, the card brand charges a few different fees during arbitration.
 The company charges a filing fee as well as a fee for the final ruling from the Dispute Resolution Management team.
 The party that initiates the filing will typically pay the filing fee, whether that’s you or the cardholder/bank.
 If either party withdraws the filing before it reaches the Dispute Resolution Management team, the withdrawing party will pay a withdrawal fee of $150.

-As of late 2018, a case that goes to the Dispute Resolution Management team for resolution will result in the following Mastercard fees, paid by the party found responsible:
+A case that goes to the Dispute Resolution Management team for resolution will result in the following Mastercard fees, paid by the party found responsible:

 - Filing fee: $150